giellalt/giellalt.github.io/proof/spelling/SpellerOverview.md

 Being in the **Production** group means the speller has been tested and is considered stable enough for production use.

+## Automatic classification

-**Automatic classification:** Spellers are automatically classified based on version number and lexicon size (lemma count):
+Spellers are automatically classified based on version number and lexicon size (lemma count):
 - **Production**: version ≥ 1.0.0
 - **Beta**: version < 1.0.0 and lemma count ≥ 10,000
 - **Alpha**: version < 1.0.0 and lemma count 1,000–10,000